martinring/thesis/src/2-Pre-Deployment.md

 The reason we chose Papyrus is the fact, that it is the only Framework which allows for semantically meaningful OCL constraints.
-All other tools we have investigated treat Constraints as verbatim text with a language annotation, that can indicate an OCL constraint or any other language (another specification language, natural language or a programming language).
+All other tools we have investigated treat constraints as verbatim text with a language annotation, that can indicate an OCL constraint or any other language (another specification language, natural language or a programming language), without the possibility to semantically connect the OCL constraint to the surrounding model.

 We have developed our own textual representation of SysML (called *SPECifIC SysML*) which is based on the graphical appearance of diagrams.
 In this section we give